HFHT/pickup/README.md

 # HabiStore Online Donation Pickup Scheduling Web App

 This is to be used by Tucson HabiStore's donors to schedule pickups of donated items.
+00) Cancel - ask for reason. convenient date/time, accepted items, other --x Fingerprint to DB (new fingerprint)
+--- When done, solicit feedback
+--- Cancel, solicit feedback
+--- Progress, save to a tracking DB (navigator information)

 00x) Handle Apple HEIC file types, show the grayed image icon.
 00x) Handle broken image